 - New Creates a new KB article.
-Similar to adding / editing a ticket (page 23). - View Displays a KB article without allowing any edit changes.
-Selected users may only have access to view a KB article, depending on their role.

-- Edit Edits a selected KB article.
-Similar to adding / editing a ticket (page 23). - Delete Deletes one or more selected KB articles. - Copy an Article Copies a selected KB article to another KB article.
-See Copying Tickets and KB Articles (page 21). - Link Links two or more selected items.
+Similar to adding / editing a ticket (page 21). - View Displays a KB article without allowing any edit changes.
+Selected users may only have access to view a KB article, depending on their role. - Edit Edits a selected KB article.
+Similar to adding / editing a ticket (page 21). - Delete Deletes one or more selected KB articles. - Copy an Article Copies a selected KB article to another KB article.
+See Copying Tickets and KB Articles (page 18). - Link Links two or more selected items.
 Linked items display in the Related Tickets tab of a ticket or KB articles.
-Use Search All (page 34) to select and link items from different desks. - Unlock Articles Unlocks selected items.
+Use Search All (page 32) to select and link items from different desks. - Unlink Related Items Unlinks items related to a single selected item. - Unlock Articles Unlocks selected items.
 An item locks each time you edit it, preventing other users from editing it at the same time.
 If a user has left an item open and you need to maintain it, you can unlock the item to gain access to it.
-Doing so prevents the user who originally opened the item from saving his or her changes.
+Doing so prevents the user who originally opened the item from saving his or her changes. - Re-Open Changes an End-stage (for example, Closed) article to a Begin-stage (for example, New) article. - Print an Article Prints a single KB article in PDF, Excel, or HTML output, with or without notes.